 Notify your mentor teacher that you will be absent.
-All absences must be made up; the make-up day for missing a class should be the following Monday after the absence.
-Please contact the PDS Coordinator and your mentor teacher to confirm that this is an acceptable make-up day.
-Naturally, if you are not able to make up your absence on the following Monday, please schedule the make-up day as soon as possible thereafter.
+All absences must be made up; the make-up day for missing a class should be arranged with your mentor teacher.
 Also, be aware of the media through which weather-related school cancellations will be announced.
 The default make-up day for this type of closing will be the following Monday.